This post was updated on March 16, 2023

 Stain Type: Solid Color (Opaque) Wood Stain – Water Based

-Available Custom-Mixed Solid Colors: 7 Stock colors and can be custom-tinted to any color.
+Custom-Mixed Solid Colors: Custom tinted to any color.

 Deck Stain Help & Questions